techworkersco/twc-site-berlin/works-councils/works-councils.md

 [Election template generator]({% link works-councils/list-nomination.md %})

-## Training
+## Trainings

-We host Works Council trainings regularly, including an introduction to the German Works Council and trade union structures and the possibility to discuss strategic questions and formal considerations of a Works Council campaign.
-We provide an open forum and safe space to share experiences and learn from each other.
+We host Works Council trainings regularly.
+We provide a forum and safe space to share experiences and learn from each other.

-## Event
-Please check the [Events](/events) section for upcoming times and registration form.
-The three most recent events are:

-{% include events.html tags="works-council" limit=3 %}
+{% include events.html tags="works-council" limit=5 %}

 ## Articles